barumau/pandunia/eng/G-AFX.md

 ('lexeme') is the fundamental unit in the system of **lexe**
 'words'.
-For example *spoke* and *spoken* are individual words but they represent the same underlying fundamental unit, which is *speak* in its basic form.
+For example, *spoke* and *spoken* are individual words but they represent the same underlying fundamental unit, which is *speak* in its fundamental form.
+So the other forms are identified as variations of the fundamental form.

 **fon**
 'speech sound'